People

 Professor Angus Knowles-Cutler

 He has a particular interest in how national governments are reacting to the major opportunities and significant risks presented and how automation might be fuelling both nationalism and globalisation at the same time.
-He is also chairman of Deloitte’s China Services Group, developing business and government links in China.
-Angus read history at Cambridge University where he specialised in secret intelligence.
+He was also chairman of Deloitte’s China Services Group, developing business and government links in China.

 Professor Sir David Omand, GCB